albertogb9/deep-work-timer-oss/README.md

 # 🎯 Deep Work Timer

-A minimalist React Native timer app for focused work sessions with integrated music streaming.
+A minimalist React Native timer app for focused work sessions with integrated music streaming and a GitHub-style contribution grid to track daily progress.

 <div align="center">